 Signs warning of wet surfaces or alerting you to keep out of specific areas may be used to diminish your claim for damages.
 You must pay attention as you walk, including not talking or texting on a cellphone.
 Additionally, walking instead of running and being aware of your surroundings where you fall can assist your personal injury lawyer when pursuing a claim for damages.

 If you’re hurt in a slip and fall accident it’s important to understand the factors that can impact your case.
-An experienced attorney will carefully evaluate the circumstances, preserve evidence and secure supporting data.
-Don’t leave your slip and fall injury recovery to chance.
+An experienced slip and fall attorney will carefully evaluate the circumstances, preserve evidence and secure supporting data.
+Don’t leave your recovery to chance.
 Contact us for a complimentary case evaluation today.